RTBHOUSE/puppet-dirsync/README.md

 # puppet-dirsync
 Synchronizes directories from puppet with git

-### Apache configuration for read only git repo with client certificate authentication
+### Apache configuration for read only git repo with client certificates authentication

     <IfModule mod_ssl.c>
     Listen 443